Open

 Directions

-From Ogden, travel east on 12th Street through Ogden Canyon.
-Continue on Highway 39 toward Monte Cristo for approximately 5.6 to 7 miles east of Huntsville.
-The campgrounds along this corridor are Magpie, Botts, South Fork, Perception Park, Upper and Lower Meadows, and Willows from west to east.
+From Ogden, Utah, travel east on 12th Street through Ogden Canyon.
+Continue on Highway 39 toward Monte Cristo.
+The campground is approximately 5.6 to 7 miles east of Huntsville, Utah.
+Campgrounds along this route from west to east are Magpie, Botts, South Fork, Perception Park, Upper Meadows, Lower Meadows, and Willows.